callumflack/callum-website/README.md

 2. Please do not copy it directly.
 3. Crediting the author is appreciated.

-Please remove my posts by running `pnpm run delete-posts`.
+Please remove my posts by running `pnpm run delete-posts` and update the URLs in `packages/ui/lib/config.ts` to point to your own.